 The Sine Rule

-The ratio of the length of a side of a triangle to the sine of the angle opposite it is constant for all 3 sides and angles.
+The ratio of the length of a side of a triangle to the sine of the angle opposite is constant for all three sides and angles.

 a / sine A = b / sine B = c / sine C

-The opposite or reverse function of sine is arcsine, sometimes written as sin-1.
+The opposite or reverse function of sine is arcsine or "inverse sine", sometimes written as sin-1.
 When you check the arcsine of a value, you're working out the angle which produced that value when the sine function was operated on it.
+So:

-If the length of one side is known and the magnitude of the angle opposite it, then if any of the other remaining angles or sides are known, all the angles and sides can be worked out.
+The length of one side and the magnitude of the angle opposite is known.
+Then, if any of the other remaining angles or sides are known, all the angles and sides can be worked out.